PedroRASB/ExplanationDistillation/README.md

 Files:
 OfflineStudentZVariableEpsTorch.py: main library for explanation distillation, based on pytorch OfflineStudentLightningTrainer.py: Pytorch Lightning implementation of explanation distillation.
-Used in all our distillation experiments
+Used in all our distillation experiments, when training the student
-ISNetFunctionsZe.py, globalsZe.py, OfflineTeacherLightningTrainer.py, ISNetLayersZe.py, globalsZe.py, resnet.py, LRPDenseNet.py, unet.py: supporting files, based on LRP-Flex
+OfflineTeacherLightningTrainer.py: Pytorch Lightning implementation used to train the teacher ISNetFunctionsZe.py, globalsZe.py, ISNetLayersZe.py, globalsZe.py, resnet.py, LRPDenseNet.py, unet.py: supporting files, based on LRP-Flex,